 - Manning: I joined the Manning affiliate program and if a book I mention is published by them, I link to their site.
 This program pays 8% royalties (almost as much the cut for authors!).
 However, I've found that people usually just buy off Amazon over the Manning links.

 - Products I use: if I've paid for a product, and like it, I check if they have an affiliate program.
 If so, I link to it, when mentioning them.
-Products I've bought, like, and am an affiliate with include Grammarly (automated grammar check), Vellum (book publishing) and Systems Design Interview: an Insider's Guide Online Course.
+Products I've bought, like, and am an affiliate with include Grammarly (automated grammar check), Vellum (book publishing), Systems Design Interview: an Insider's Guide Online Course and SWECareers.

 2. Advertising: I host Carbon ads on the sidebar of this blog.
 I chose them, as they are one of the least intrusive ad types, there's no more than one, smaller ad unit per page, the content that is not overly distracting and often relevant for software engineers.